erikg713/Palace-of-Quests/backend/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the PIOS License.
 ```

 ---

-### Improvements Made:
-1. **Clearer Structure**: Simplified sections for readability.
-2. **Actionable Steps**: Easy-to-follow instructions for setup and usage.
-3. **Engaging Tone**: Improved phrasing to make it more professional and user-friendly.
-4. **Optimized Content**: Removed redundancy and ensured consistency across sections.

-Let me know if you'd like more refinements or additional sections!